pgaijin66/bc/README.md

 ## Features

-- [X] Prettify and format commit message
+- [X] Prettify and format commit message.
+- [X] Stop committting and pushing changes to main branch.
 - [ ] Allow use to interactively choose which files to commit.
 - [ ] Make compatible with `bash` as well.
 Currently works on `zsh`
 - [ ] interactively cherry pick commits from one branch to another.